wtistang/2024-TechXchange-Labs/1157-Liberty-Enterprise-Deployment-VMs/README.md

 5.  **Start** the collective member **22.0.0.12-appServer02** from the Liberty Admin Center.

-    The final state should reflect the 22.0.0.12 servers are RUNNING, and the 22.0.0.8 servers are STOPPED.
+    The final state should reflect that the 22.0.0.12 servers are RUNNING, and the 22.0.0.8 servers are STOPPED.

     ![](./images/media/image72.png)